Shooting a Building Can Be Deadly Conduct, Too

 • That you were legally within your rights to fire.

-At the Mary Beth Harrell Law Firm, our team of Killeen criminal defense attorneys is dedicated to safeguarding the rights of individuals in situations similar to yours.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, our team of Killeen criminal defense attorneys is dedicated to safeguarding the rights of individuals in situations similar to yours.
 We understand the gravity of the charges you are facing and are here to provide the assistance you need.
 Instead of attempting to navigate the legal process alone, allow us to offer our expertise and support.
 To schedule a consultation with us, call us at our offices in Killeen and Copperas Cove, or through our contact form.
 We proudly serve all of Central Texas, including Coryell, Williamson, Bell, and McLennan Counties, and Temple, Waco, Belton, and Harker Heights.